yudiz-solutions/YZLocationPicker/README.md

 If you want to add your custom UI then following API’s will help you to find address.

 ### Search with google
 + Search your address with search text and it retuns custom Address array for related addresses in block which contains name and place `referenceID` of place. after that you can fill your UI according, you can also cancel previous request by using sessionDataTask.
-Also this method return one enum in block for netWorkError, loading, noResult and success.
+Also this method return one enum in block for `netWorkError`, `loading`, `noResult` and `success`.

 ```
 func searchTextDidChange(textField: UITextField){